Ken Hiltner

 Nearly Carbon-Neutral (NCN) Conferences

-Roughly one third of UCSB’s carbon footprint comes from faculty and staff flying to conferences, talks, and meetings.
-Similarly, a third or more of the personal carbon footprint for many scholars comes from conference air travel.
-In response to this striking problem, I have been developing and experimenting with a nearly carbon-neutral (NCN) conference model that reduces greenhouse gas emissions by a factor of a hundred.
+Over one half of UCSB’s carbon footprint comes from faculty and staff flying to conferences, talks, and meetings.
+Similarly, a half or more of the personal carbon footprint for many scholars comes from conference air travel.
+In response to this striking problem, since 2016, I have been developing and experimenting with a nearly carbon-neutral (NCN) conference model that reduces greenhouse gas emissions by a factor of a hundred.
 See the Overview / Practical Guide for details.

 Environmental Humanities Initiative